I am curiously and joyfully creating at the intersection of community, storytelling and design.

 Hi, I’m Scott.

 I grew up in Hawaii, where I picked mangoes and crushed old soda cans for recycling money.
 Now, I am falling in love, living, working and playing in Oakland, California.
 I value presence, relationships, stories, nature and empathy.
-I am a believer of belonging and an asker of questions.
+I am researching belonging, powerful questions and what it's like to live on the outskirts.
+I'm going to now stop making this sound like an online dating ad.

 I work at IDEO, a global design firm.

-I lead on-the-ground efforts like OpenIDEO Chapters, a network of grassroots communities in 20+ cities around the world.
+I lead our on-the-ground efforts, such as OpenIDEO Chapters, a network of communities driving change through design in more than 25 cities around the world.

 I design experiences that foster connection and spark action.

-For the past decade, I've designed and facilitated experiences around the world, including:
+For the past decade, I've founded community experiences around the world, including:

-- A summit in a repurposed fish factory for a group of business, social, political and creative leaders.
+- A summit in a repurposed fish factory for business, social, political and creative leaders

 Put me in front of a crowd.

-I've facilitated workshops around the world, including at many universities like University of Virginia, University of California—Berkeley, Iceland Academy of the Arts, Georgetown University, Minerva Schools, American University, University of San Diego and University of Pristina in Kosovo.
+I've facilitated for universities like University of Pennsylvania, University of Virginia, University of California—Berkeley, Georgetown University, Minerva Schools, American University, University of San Diego and University of Pristina in Kosovo...and many others.

-I have also keynoted and led workshops at CMX Summit, SxSW Eco, SOCAP, Europe's Arts & Audiences, Startup Iceland and Social Media Week London.
+I have done keynotes and workshops for C2 Montreal, CMX Summit, SxSW, SOCAP, European Arts & Audiences, Startup Iceland and Social Media Week London...and many others.

 I write a lot.